codeforanchorage/ice-status/README.md

 # ice-status
-Ice thickness and status of lagoons and rinks in Anchorage and Eagle River
+Ice thickness and status of lagoons and rinks in Anchorage and Eagle River.
+Check the wiki for addional info.